nimaid/LPHK/README.md

 ## What still needs to be written? (in order of priority)
 * Make a special color picker for Classic/Mini/S that only has the 16 possible colors (you can select colors with blue atm, it will have the blue component ignored.
 * Make an installer for Windows and Mac
+* Add `@LOAD_LAYOUT` header command to load a specified layout
+  * Check if layout currently exists when binding to a button (incl during load layout)
+    * If not, prompt user if they want to continue anyway
+* Add startup config file
+  * Default layout specification
+  * Auto connect setting
+  * Force launchpad model setting
 * Rework sound module to use the `sounddevice` library
 * Add a `Sound` menu with `Choose default output device...` option
+* Add a command to stop a playing sound... if possible.
 * Switch TAP delay and times
 * [Refactor code to make LPHKscript functions in auto-implementing modules, for ease of delevopment](https://github.com/nimaid/LPHK/issues/3)
   * A new testing branch will be created while the functional code is re-worked.
 To avoid merging issues, pull requests may have acceptance delayed until the refactor is complete.